ReyFScode/DSO-notes/Ansible Notes.md

 # **Host/inventory Files**
+**General**
 - **Inventory files** in Ansible serve as the source of truth for the list of managed nodes.
 - Static inventory files list hosts manually, including their IP addresses, hostnames, and other attributes.
 - Dynamic inventory scripts generate the inventory dynamically based on various data sources (e.g., cloud providers, databases).
-- Inventory files can also define host groups, which allow you to target specific sets of hosts with your playbooks.
+- Inventory files define host groups, which allow you to target specific sets of hosts with your playbooks.

-- The hosts file does not need to be in the same directory as your Ansible playbook.
-The location of the hosts file is configurable and can be specified in your Ansible configuration.
+#### **1] Static inventory management**
-- They are often called *Hosts* or *inventory.ini* Best practice is to call it **Hosts**
+You can control Ansible with a static inventory file AKA a hosts file (They are often called *Hosts* or *inventory.ini* Best practice is to call it **Hosts**).

 By default, Ansible looks for the hosts file in the `/etc/ansible/hosts` location on the control machine.
 However, you can specify a different location for your hosts file using the `-i` or `--inventory` command-line option when running Ansible commands or by setting the `inventory` configuration parameter in your Ansible configuration file (`ansible.cfg`).

 	For example, to use a hosts file located in a different directory, you can specify it like this when running an Ansible playbook:
 ```bash